NiklasTreml/discord-mc-bot/readme.md

 DISCORD_TOKEN=YOUR-TOKEN
 SERVER_IP=YO.UR.MC.IP

-Then start the bot with node bot.js and start the python script with python getServerStatus.py The python script will ask you for the servers ip
+Then start the bot with node bot.js.
+The python script will be called as a subprocess